Orchestra at Sewanee

 Is this the same as the Jacqueline Avent Concerto Competition?

-No, this is a different program, available for the first time in 2023 to participants.
+No, this is a different program, available since 2023 to participants.

 Can I do both the Jacqueline Avent Concerto Competition and the Concerto Lab?